appvirality/appvirality-sdk-android/README.md

 If you use proguard with your application, there are a set of rules that you will need to include to get Appvirality to work.
 Appvirality will not function correctly if proguard obfuscates its classes.

 <pre><code>
+# Add the Appvirality JAR file as a library jar
+-libraryjars libs/AppviralitySDK.jar

 -keep class com.appvirality.android.** { *; }
 -dontwarn com.appvirality.android.**
 </code></pre>